BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 Using the Beta-Binomial example again, {numref}`fig:prior_informativeness_spectrum` shows four alternative priors.
 Two of them are the JP and maximum entropy prior from previous sections.
-One is what could called a weakly informative prior that gives preference to a value of $\theta=0.5$ while still being broad or relatively vague about other values.
+One is what could be called a weakly informative prior that gives preference to a value of $\theta=0.5$ while still being broad or relatively vague about other values.
 The last is an informative prior, narrowly centered around $\theta=0.8$ [^20].
 Using informative priors is